Northern State Parkway: Continued arguments

-Even into 1929, the residents of Wheatley Hills wanted the alignment to be 5 mi south, but the public had shown preference for the northern alignment and that the LISPC would not back down from using said alignment.
-Kennedy stated that the residents of eastern Nassau County and Suffolk County had been more towards construction of the parkway on the designed route than the western Nassau County community.
-Kennedy stated that the cost of the project would be between $5 million and $6 million for the system and would protect the landscape through the area, while making sure all grade crossings were eliminated.
+Even into 1929, the residents of Wheatley Hills wanted the parkway's alignment to be 5 mi south – but the public had shown preference for the northern alignment, and the LISPC would not back down from using it.
+Kennedy stated that the residents of eastern Nassau and western Suffolk Counties were more in-favor of building the parkway using the designed route than those in the Wheatley Hills.
+He also stated that the cost of the project would be between $5 million and $6 million, and that it would protect the area's landscape while also eliminating all grade crossings.

-In early April 1929, the newly elected governor, Franklin Delano Roosevelt, supported the LISPC in the fight to handle the Wheatley Hills residents, who were represented now by attorney Grenville Clark.
-Clark stated that only 53.5% of the right-of-way for the Northern State had been acquired and not the 60% originally reported by the LISPC.
-Some local propaganda insisted that 80% right-of-way had been acquired, but this was deemed erroneous.
-Clark stated that there had been misleading statements about the residents of Wheatley Hills and their attitudes on the project.
-Roosevelt called the statements made on April 9 by Clark as "misleading propaganda" and that the differing numbers is so small that Clark could not make an argument about it.
-Roosevelt stated he had experience in acquiring rights-of-way, calling it a difficult procedure and that it was extraordinary that so much land was acquired for the project despite the heavy opposition.
+In early April 1929, the newly elected governor, Franklin Delano Roosevelt, supported the Long Island State Park Commission over the Wheatley Hills residents, who were represented now by attorney Grenville Clark.
+Clark stated that only 53.5% of the right-of-way for the Northern State Parkway had been acquired – not the 60% originally reported by the LISPC.
+Some local sources insisted that 80% right-of-way had been acquired, but this was deemed erroneous.
+Clark further argued that there had been misleading statements about the Wheatley Hills residents and their attitudes on the project.
+Roosevelt called Clark's April 9 statements as "misleading propaganda", and that the differing numbers were too small for Clark to effectively use for an argument.
+Roosevelt also stated that he had experience in acquiring rights-of-way, calling it a difficult procedure, and that it was extraordinary that so much land was acquired for the project despite the heavy opposition.

-Roosevelt also called the accusations of the LISPC issuing misleading propaganda as "absurd" and that this always happens when it comes to right-of-way acquisition.
-The Governor also stated that it would be "simply absurd" to make believe that acres of land with high values would be taken without knowledge of who did what.
-Roosevelt finally stated that the opposition outside of Wheatley Hills had evaporated so much that local communities were even forwarding their own money to help buy land for the parkway.
+Roosevelt called the accusations of the LISPC issuing misleading propaganda as "absurd", arguing that controversies always arise when it comes to right-of-way acquisition.
+He also stated that it would be "simply absurd" to imagine that acres of land with high values would be taken without knowledge of who did what.
+Roosevelt further stated that the opposition outside of Wheatley Hills had evaporated so much, that local communities were even forwarding their own money to help buy land for the parkway.